tthef/Elphin/README.md

 - `page-about.hbs`  - Used for the About Page
 - `page-browse.hbs` - A main post feed page.
 - `tag.hbs`         - Used for tag archives
-- `tag-gallery.hbs` - Use for the Gallery
+- `gallery.hbs`     - Use for the Gallery
 - `author.hbs`      - Used for author archives
+- `routes.yml`      - custom routing
 # Development

 As with the original London theme styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory: